ks2288/elly/README.md

 ### Output ###

 The connection-based commands (scan and connect, and any others) have the ability to dispatch BLE process results through whichever means you deem most appropriate.
-For Mock Dev, the command server leverages CGI to read directly from STDOUT for any relevant callback-type information.
+For example, you may choose to, instead of printing results via STDOUT, use a websocket connection to send results to separate module within a multitiered system.
+For Elly, the command results simply end up printed as standard command feedback via the active shell used for their execution.

-The server also spawns, monitors, and controls each individual process through to its completion (errors included).
-As such, the two aforementioned example commands will simply "print" any resulting process feedback.
-If you run these scripts from the command line, expect to see the output in a way similar to any you've seen in the past when executing shell commands.
-However, any JRE ProcessBuilder treats these as callbacks from a given process, and the developer has the ability to handle them as such - in a purely reactive manner with little-to-no code overhead.
-For these examples, JSON strings are leveraged as a low-cost, efficient way to handle abstracted messaging from client to server to peripheral all the way back to client again in a manner that is entirely sovereign of the actual BLE functionality.
+These results are meant to be generic as to increase their ability to be used in a multiprocess environment.
+As such, the results are organized in a simple JSON string format with five KVPs/elements that are mapped to the properties exposed by the BlueZ Linux framework.

-Example output from a device scan:
+The following is an example of the output received from a successful BLE scan:
 ```
 [
     {